PaloAltoNetworks/SkilletBuilder/docs/xml.rst

     * The ``color[text()='color1']`` goes down to the color tag level and gets all elements with text value = color1

-    * The ``/../@name`` used the double dot notation to go up one level in the tree where 'entry' is based and get the names
+    * The ``/../@name`` uses the double dot notation to go up one level in the tree and grab the list of name values

-So we exclude the demo_tag with color6 and only show the names of the other two tags.
+This gives us the filtered list based on a color value.